 His legal experience includes patent and trademark prosecution, as well as patent and trademark litigation.
 Phil has significant experience drafting and prosecuting patents in the electrical and software fields for a wide variety of clients.
 His litigation experience includes discovery and infringement and validity analysis.
 Beyond working with many of our other clients, Phil enjoys working with clients in the greater Philadelphia and New Jersey areas, as well as across the U.S. and internationally.

 Since 2017, Phil was named a Rising Star by Super Lawyers.
-In 2020 and 2021, he received the distinction of Best Lawyers in America® Ones to Watch for his patent law expertise.
+Since 2020, he received distinction in Best Lawyers: Ones to Watch in AmericaTM for his patent law expertise.

 Prior to studying law, Phil worked for a research and development laboratory in inertial instrument testing, where he conducted gyroscope and accelerometer testing and characterization.
 He has also worked in the field of Distribution Planning Engineering for a large power utility, where he studied feeder ratings, cable ratings, relay settings, voltage regulator settings, network analysis and faulty duty calculations.